Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 Company News

 List latest company news by symbol.
-This endpoint is only available for US companies.
+This endpoint is only available for North American companies.

 ### Example